jonretting/vcdb-tool/README.md

-VMware Vcenter Appliance 5.5+ Postgres SQL Database Archiving tool
+VMware Vcenter Appliance 5.5+ Database Archiving tool
 ==========================
-### Capable of creating backup archives of your VC Database, and import backup archives.
+### Backup/restore database archives of your Vcenter Appliance PostGres and Inventory Services.
 ### You can use this script to schedule backups and archive maintenance.
 Copyright (c) 2015 Jon Retting

 `git@github.com:jonretting/vcdb-tool.git`

-Version: 0.1
+Version: 0.2

+### Release Notes:

+#### 0.2:
+- Can backup Inventory Service Database and restore it
+- Ability to list contents of backup directory
+- made the serialization of file names more legible
+- various tweaks

+#### 0.1:
+- Initial release

 INFO:
 -----